-One of the very first things you learn about cold weather outdoor activities is the importance of ensuring you always keep your extremities warm.
-In cold weather settings, whether it’s a chilly fall day or the dead of winter, it is the feet and hands that get cold first.
+One of the very first things you learn about cold weather outdoor activities is the importance of ensuring you always keep your extremities warm and dry.
+In cold weather settings, whether it’s a chilly fall day or the dead of winter months, it is the feet and hands that get cold first.

-Fingers and hands can quickly become painfully cold extremely fast.
-Plus the lack of fat and muscle on fingers means that even if your core is warm enough that you’re nearly sweating, your fingers can still be dangerously cold.
-Therefore it is vital that you very carefully select what gloves you will wear, especially if you’ll be deep out in the woods and you need hunting gloves or on a trail.
+Fingers and hands can quickly become painfully cold extremely fast in freezing temperatures.
+Plus the lack of fat and muscle on fingers means that even if your core is warm enough that you can perceive some sweat, your fingers can still be dangerously cold.
+Therefore it is vital that you very carefully select what col weather gloves you will wear, especially if you’ll be deep out in the woods and you need hunting gloves or on a trail on the outer.

-Rather than risking glove failure by purchasing the first pair of thin winter gloves you see, consider purchasing a pair of these 5 lightweight but durable winter gloves instead.
+Rather than risking glove failure by purchasing the first pair of thin winter gloves you see, consider purchasing a pair of these 4 lightweight but durable winter gloves instead.
 Take a look at the best thin winter gloves!

 The North Face is a very well-known outdoor gear brand, probably most popular for their apparel.
-However, they do have an impressive selection of gloves as well.
-When it comes down to thin, lightweight winter gloves, you can’t go wrong with the TKA 100.
+However, they do have an impressive selection of great gloves as well.
+When it comes down to thin, lightweight winter gloves, you can’t go wrong with the Etip.

 TKA stands for Thermal Kinetic Advancement, which is a technology added to TNF’s fleece gloves to improve insulation and durability.
 These gloves are available in both Men’s and Women’s options, with the only differences between the two being anatomical sizing.